List of jerez cream sherry wines for all budgets

 As I lead sherry wine tours in the province of Cadiz, some guests have asked me which sherry I recommend.
-In this blog I talk about my recommendations and the cream sherry wines that I use on my routes.
+In this blog I talk about my recommendations and the cream sherry wines that I use on my sherry tours.
 If you are planning to buy one of these cream sherry wines, I am leaving you a direct link to buy them through Amazon.
 It won’t cost you more, but It will really help out this project.

 Hopefully this blog helps you decide which cream sherry to buy.
 I use many of the following wines on my routes, as I consider them my favourites.
 I never receive benefit from any sherry winery, not even doing the routes, only in this case from Amazon.
 Sadly in the British amazon there are only two of all the manzanilla sherry wines I recommend.

 However, if you live in Spain, click this link to find all the options in the Spanish version.

 Other types of sherries, from dry to sweet

 If this blog makes you feel like you need a sherry in hand and it doesn’t fit, you may want to check out the following blogs.
 Click on any of the following links if you are interested in knowing my favorite sherry wines for each type of sherry.

 Is your favorite sherry wine el palo cortado?
 If so, click here to see some of my favorites.
 If your favorite Sherry wine is Amontillado wine, click here.
 Find here my favorite Amontillado sherries for all budgets.
 Moreover, if you prefer biological ageing and your favorite is manzanilla wine then click here.

 On the other hand, if you want to learn more about: biological and oxidative aging; the soleras system; and the “flower” (the layer of yeast that grows on some sherry), click here.